sinamics/uavcast/README.md

 uavcast 5.x has been re-written from the ground-up compared to the previouse versions, and are still missing key features before it is usable.

+:warning: This project is still in **alfa** and are missing key features, use at your own risk.

 Latest build of this repository can be found at:

 - https://hub.docker.com/repository/docker/sinamics/uavcast